★ Master County Hub ★ 15 Counties

 What the County-Level Picture Looks Like

+Ranking Arizona real estate by county on safety produces a different map than ranking on price.
 County crime profiles vary widely.
 The headline patterns that matter to relocating buyers:

 • Lowest-crime counties: Greenlee, La Paz, Apache, and Graham consistently post the lowest violent + property crime rates in Arizona.
 These are rural, sparsely populated, and have minimal urban density.
 The trade-off is smaller economies and fewer schools.

-• Lowest-crime cities in the larger counties: Chino Valley (Yavapai) has the lowest reported city crime rate in Arizona at roughly 548 per 100K.
+• Lowest-crime cities in the larger counties: Chino Valley (Yavapai) has the lowest reported city crime rate in Arizona at 548 per 100K.
 Oro Valley (Pima), Queen Creek + Gilbert + Paradise Valley (Maricopa), Sahuarita (Pima), Prescott Valley (Yavapai), and Marana (Pima) all routinely appear on safest-city lists.

 • Higher-crime patterns: Tucson (Pima) leads Arizona for total crime rate, followed by Nogales (Santa Cruz), Tempe (Maricopa), Phoenix (Maricopa), Glendale (Maricopa), and Kingman (Mohave).
 City-wide numbers obscure huge neighborhood-level variation… Phoenix has elite-safe pockets (Arcadia, North Central, parts of Ahwatukee, Desert Ridge) sitting inside a city whose aggregate stat looks elevated.